Sequenza VI: Analysis

 Sequenza VI exploits the harmonic possibilities of a fundamentally melodic instrument.
-It does this in two ways: first, by implying harmonies with melodic lines circling continuously through a small number of fixed pitches and, second, by presenting long series of three- and four-part chords in which the pitches are kept sounding by means of across-the-stings tremolo.
+It does this in two ways: first, by implying harmonies with melodic lines circling continuously through a small number of fixed pitches and, second, by presenting long series of three- and four-part chords in which the pitches are kept sounding by means of across-the-strings tremolo.

 The work alternates these two gestural ideas (melodic and chordal), producing a sectional form based on changes in texture, gestural predominance, and shaping processes.
 The sections may be summarized as a pattern of AA'BAB', with the A' and A sections each divided into two subsections.
 The opening A section is an exposition dominated at first by the tremolando chords, but also using short melodic segments to articulate phrases and create internal fluctuations.
 These melodic figures gradually increase in prominence over the course of this section.
 The A' section develops the chordal gestures, while the B section focuses instead on the melodic ideas, using the tremolando gesture as an articulative device at first.
 In a reversal of the process found in the exposition, the tremolando chords gradually increase in frequency over the B section.
 A restates the chordal material and, in its second subsection, introduces a heightened level of activity.
 The concluding B' section then serves as a coda.